Ab Initio Generalized Langevin Equation: Acknowledgement

 \section{Acknowledgement}

-We thank Yucheng Yang, William M Jacobs, Yixiao Chen, and Linfeng Zhang for fruitful discussions.
-All authors were supported by the Computational Chemical Sciences Center: Chemistry in Solution and at Interfaces (CSI) funded by DOE Award DE-SC0019394 and the Princeton Research Computing resources at Princeton University which is consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.
-P.X. and R.C. were supported by the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+We thank Yucheng Yang, Huan Lei, William M Jacobs, Yixiao Chen, and Linfeng Zhang for fruitful discussions.
+All authors were supported by the Computational Chemical Sciences Center: Chemistry in Solution and at Interfaces (CSI) funded by DOE Award DE-SC0019394.
 P.X. and W.E were also supported by a gift from iFlytek to Princeton University.
+P.X. was also supported by the Azure cloud computing mini-grant from the Center for Statistics and Machine Learning of Princeton University.
+W.E was supported by the Basic Science Center of National Natural Science Foundation of China with Award NSFC No.12288101.
+The authors are pleased to acknowledge that the work reported in this paper was performed largely using the Princeton Research Computing resources at Princeton University which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's Research Computing.
+This research also used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231 using NERSC award ERCAP0021510.